Race and ethnicity in Colombia: Social status of racial/ethnic minorities

 Those blacks who achieved freedom sometimes moved into Amerindian communities, but blacks and zambos remained at the bottom of the social scale and were important only as a source of labor.
 Others founded their own settlements, mainly in unsettled lands of the Pacific basin where they were called cimarrones (maroons).
 Those regions were very unhealthy, inhospitable, and dangerous.
-A number of towns, such as San Basilio de Palenque in the present department of Bolívar, and San José de Uré in southern Córdoba, kept the history of revolt alive in their oral traditions.
+Several towns, such as San Basilio de Palenque in the present department of Bolívar, and San José de Uré in southern Córdoba, kept the history of revolt alive in their oral traditions.
 In the Chocó area, along the Pacific, many of the black communities remained relatively unmixed, probably because there were few whites in the area, and the Amerindians became increasingly resistant to assimilation.

 In other regions, such as San Andrés y Providencia, or the Magdalena valley, black communities had considerable white and/or Amerindian admixture.
 Descendants of slaves have preserved relatively little of their African heritage or identification.
 Some placenames are derived from African languages, and some traditional musical instruments brought into the country by slaves are used throughout the country.
 Religion in the black communities remains the most durable link with the African past.
 Wholly black communities have been disappearing, not only because their residents have been moving to the cities but also because the surrounding mestizo and white populations have been moving into black communities.
 Eventual absorption into the mixed milieu appears inevitable.
 Moreover, as blacks have moved into the mainstream of society from its peripheries, they have perceived the advantages of better education and jobs.
 Rather than forming organizations to promote their advancement as a group, blacks have for the most part concentrated on achieving mobility through individual effort and adaptation to the prevailing system.

 Afro-Colombians are entitled to all constitutional rights and protections, but they continue to face significant economic and social discrimination.
 According to the 2005 census, an estimated 74 percent of Afro-Colombians earned less than the minimum wage.
 Chocó, the department with the highest percentage of Afro-Colombian residents, had the lowest level of social investment per capita and ranked last in terms of education, health, and infrastructure.
 It also continued to experience some of the country's worst political violence, as paramilitaries and guerrillas struggled for control of the department's key drug- and weapons-smuggling corridors.